-Many of you have moved on to tumblr and other places too, so you know how it goes :)
+Many of you have moved on to other places too, so you know how it goes :)

 I try to move on with my daily routines, my goals, and my life, because that's what she wanted.

 I have lost my angel on earth, the brightest light in my life, my greatest and most faithful confidant and friend that I have had since literally the moment I was born.